- About Us

 In fact, most EDI providers charge by the kilo-character, resulting in huge monthly EDI bills as a result of the high volume of EDI data exchanged by healthcare providers.
 At BOLD VAN, we take a revolutionary approach by charging a fixed rate based on the number of active trading partners in your EDI network – not the data you send.

-That means you get unlimited EDI data each month for one low, predictable rate.
+That means you get EDI data each month for one low, predictable rate.
 Plus, you enjoy our fast, secure, and reliable (99.998% uptime) EDI VAN, supported by a team of EDI experts with nearly 30 years of experience.